gree/unity-webview/README.md

 # unity-webview

 `unity-webview` is a Unity 5 (and newer) plugin that overlays WebView components on Unity's rendering view.
-It supports Android, iOS, Unity Web Player, and Mac (Windows is not supported at this time).
+It supports Android, iOS, Unity Web Player, Mac, and Windows (Editor and Standalone).

 This plugin is derived from [keijiro-san's Unity WebView Integration](https://github.com/keijiro/unity-webview-integration).